rachelbuchta/tic-tac-toe/README.md

    * In order for a player to win, there are 8 possible combinations that can be played.
      * Combinations include: 3 across, 3 vertically or 2 diagnol.
    * Once a player has won, the number of games won are displayed in their respective panels and persist after pageload.
-   * The players a alerted with a "You Won" message above the board.
+   * The players are alerted with a "You Won" message above the board.
    * If the game ends in a draw, players are alerted with "It's a Draw!"
 Message.
    * When a game ends in either a win or draw, the game automatically restarts after a few seconds ready for the next round!